Akrambl01/Redux-toolkit-quiz-app/README.md

-# React Redux Quiz App
+# React Redux RTk Quiz App

 ## Overview
 This project is a Quiz Application built using React and Redux.
 It demonstrates the use of Redux for state management in a React application.